 - Hypothyroidism, a condition that results from low levels of thyroid secretion

 - Hypoglycemia, a condition that results from low blood sugar, assuming absence of extensive cell injury

 Dementias that are largely irreversible, but may still be at least partially responsive to medications currently available for memory loss or modification of behavior include:

 - Dementias associated with Parkinson's disease and similar disorders

 - Creutzfeldt-Jakob disease (CJD), a quickly progressing and fatal disease that is characterized by dementia and myoclonus — muscle twitching and spasm

 What medications are available?

 Memory-enhancing drugs, including the cholinesterase inhibitors (e.g., donepezil, rivastigmine, and galantamine) along with memantine, a medication that acts on another neurotransmitter system have all been shown to have some benefit in improving memory function in some patients.
-None of these drugs appear to influence the course of dementias, however.
-There are medications, such as antidepressants, anxiolytic agents, and mood stabilizers, that can be helpful in alleviating some of the accompanying symptoms in demented patients, and others that can sometimes be of benefit in controlling behavioral problems (such as hallucination and agitation).
-However, potentially negative side effects may limit the usefulness of many of these drugs.
-Many newer therapeutic approaches are currently being tested.
+None of these drugs appear to stop the progression of the underlying disease however.

 Can't find the health information you’re looking for?

-This information is provided by Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
+This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 6/23/2011...#9170
+This document was last reviewed on: 9/5/2014...#9170